10 Can't Miss Macau Dishes

 Death, taxes, Golden Peacock with a Michelin Star.

 Macau’s premier Indian restaurant has had one since 2013, and so long as Head Chef Justin Paul stays in charge, that won’t be changing any time soon.
 It takes over 12 hours and two separate boilings to get their Curried Scottish Scallop Soup ready for serving, an eclectic mix of bay leaves, ginger, garlic, cumin, tomatoes, mango puree and fennel seed.
-So rife with flavor, it’s the kind of soup that begs to be savoured, each spoonful a deep descent into balance and texture.
+So rife with flavor, it’s the kind of soup that begs to be savoured, flashing both tremendous texture and balance.

 Double up with the Quilon Fish Curry next, fresh Dutch black cod fillet infused with French banana shallot, Indian green mango and their own natural coconut paste prepared on the spot in Northern Indian style.